If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 Also, just about everything WILL work on LinkedIn.

-People will say “Company Pages are Dead!” and I’ll watch a client’s company churn out leads.
+People will exclaim “company pages are dead!” and I’ll watch a client’s company page churn out leads.

-They’ll claim videos are tanking, and I’ll feel annoyed and post a video, and it’ll get more engagement than my posts with a selfie.
+They’ll claim videos are tanking, and I’ll decide to be contrary and post a video, and it’ll get more engagement than my posts with a selfie.

-They’ll give you templates of spammy hooks after spammy hooks and claim that that’s the ONLY way you can stop a scroll.
+They’ll give you templates of spammy hook after spammy hook and assure that that’s the ONLY way you can stop a scroll.

 Ugh.